 Measurement is the foundation of performance.

 Coiled Analytics lets you track Dask usage wherever Dask is run.
+See the installation instructions to get started.

 When running computations we often ask ourselves questions like the following: